Shtille/blog/_posts/2025-06-09-polyline-rendering.md

 ## Conclusion

-We achieved screeen space based base version of polyline rendering.
+We achieved screen space based base version of polyline rendering.
 Roundings will be covered in the next post.